 Colorado Territory Organised

 USA.
 The US House of Representatives adopted the amendments offered by the select Committee of Thirty-Three forbidding interference by Congress with slavery in any state.
-This amendment was adopted by the Senate on 2nd March 1861 but it was never enacted because of its failure to be adopted by a sufficient number of states.
+This set of amendments was adopted by the Senate on 2 March 1861 but it was never enacted because of its failure to be adopted by a sufficient number of states.

 CSA.
 Stephen Russell Mallory took provisional office as Secretary of the Navy.